opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/Cydarm/README.md

 Cydarm's Cyber Response Management platform provides a whole-of-business approach to security operations.
 Designed to support a constantly changing landscape, Cydarm provides capabilities that cover a comprehensive set of needs for security operations teams.
 These include case management, data enrichment, integrations, editable playbooks, reporting, collaboration, and response time SLAs.

 ## 2. Attendance
-Cydarm intends to have ?N? participant(s):
+Cydarm intends to have 1 participant(s):
-* ?x? attending physically
+* 1 attending physically
-* ?y? attending virtual-only
+* 0 attending virtual-only

 For 'participating countries': Australia